What is My MD and how does it differ from traditional medical practices?

 Why is it important that a doctor have hospital privileges?

 You deserve continuity of care in and out of the hospital.
-As your primary care physician, I am mindful of your history, personality and preferences, whether your care takes place at a Critical Care Unit, Medical Ward or office.
-Hospital privileges mean I have passed a strict peer and formal credentialing process just to be eligible.
-These privileges give me the ability to coordinate hospital care among specialists and bring a collaborative medical history to all members of the team.
+As your primary care physician, we are mindful of your history, personality and preferences, whether your care takes place at a Critical Care Unit, Medical Ward or office.
+Hospital privileges mean we have passed a strict peer and formal credentialing process just to be eligible.
+These privileges give us the ability to coordinate hospital care among specialists and bring a collaborative medical history to all members of the team.

 What is a Doctor of Internal Medicine or Internist?